 Video has well and truly taken over the internet.

-Businesses must create content to meet this demand.
-Do not worry about needing expensive equipment or movie-quality production, just create.
-With that being said, try to avoid posting videos of terrible sound or picture quality.
+With that said, try to avoid posting videos of terrible sound or picture quality.
 Basic video-editing software can be found for free on a lot of smartphones or downloadable online.
-Or you could outsource the raw footage to a video editor on Fiverr for a small price.
+Or you could outsource the raw, unedited footage to a video editor on a website like Fiverr for a small price.

-Video content also allows for better, more specific, retargeting options through the Facebook ad platform.
+Video content also allows for better, more specific, retargeting options when advertising through Facebook.